-The Charter School shall provide content aligned to grade level standards that is provided at a level of quality and intellectual challenge substantially equivalent to in-person instruction.
-For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as credible under the A-G admissions criteria.
+The Charter School shall provide content aligned to grade level standards that is substantially equivalent to in-person instruction.
+For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as creditable under the A-G admissions criteria.

-Compass Charter Schools will maintain a current tiered re-engagement process pursuant of Ed.
-Code Sec.
-51747.5 that includes a standard for synchronous instruction and live interaction.

-The Charter School has adopted tiered reengagement strategies* for the following pupils:
+The Charter School has adopted tiered reengagement strategies for the following pupils:

 All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four (4) continuous weeks of the Charter School’s approved instructional calendar;

-Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span;
+Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; or

 Pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).

-These procedures shall include, but are not necessarily limited to, all of the following:
+These procedures shall include local programs intended to address chronic absenteeism, as applicable, with at least all of the following:

-a.
 Verification of current contact information for each enrolled pupil;

 Notification to parents or guardians of lack of participation within one (1) school day of the recording of a non-attendance day or lack of participation;